What are the school hours?

 Do you offer any type of tuition assistance?

-Tuition assistance may be available to our school families.
-More information is available by contacting the school office.
+Tuition assistance is available to our school families.
+More information is available by contacting the school principal.
+We do not want financial hurdles to impeded families from joining our school community.

 Can you describe any resources and enrichment available for students of various abilities?